 In the winter months finding fish can be a lot more difficult as the fish become less active

-On days when the temperature has been low for a good few consecutive days the carp can usually be found grouped up in deep holes on the water.
+On days when the temperature has been low for a good few consecutive days the carp can usually be found grouped up in deep holes in the water.

 During the cold months don’t be afraid to change swims quite often until you find the fish.

-To make sure I am casting to the same spot every time I pick a “feature” directly inline with my swim.
-For example, I will pick a tree on the far bank so I know what direction is should be casting every cast.
+To ensure I am casting to the same spot every time I pick a “feature” directly in line with my swim.
+For example, I will pick a tree on the far bank so I know what direction it should be casting every cast.

 Casting is not as easy as it sounds and comes with lots of practice so don’t worry if you’re not getting your cast bang on every time.